On a Pair of Diophantine Equations: Introduction

-It is an interesting problem to study the sequence of equations used by consecutive terms of some special sequences $(a_n)_{n\ge 1}$.
-Moreover, we can avoid requiring consecutive terms of $(a_n)_{n\ge 1}$ to be relatively prime (as in the case of $(F_n)_{n\ge 1}$) by considering $(a_n/d, a_{n+1}/d)$ for $d = \gcd(a_n, a_{n+1})$ instead.
+Continuing these work, the present paper studies the sequence of equations used by consecutive terms of some special sequences $(a_n)_{n\ge 1}$.
+Moreover, we avoid requiring consecutive terms of $(a_n)_{n\ge 1}$ to be relatively prime (as in the case of $(F_n)_{n\ge 1}$) by considering $(a_n/d, a_{n+1}/d)$ for $d = \gcd(a_n, a_{n+1})$ instead.
 This was recently done by Davala \cite{D} for $(B_n, B_{n+2})$, where $(B_n)_{\ge 1}$ is the balancing sequence\footnote{Balancing numbers were introduced by Behera and Panda \cite{BP} to be solutions of the Diophantine equation $1+2+\cdots+(n-1) = (n+1)+(n+2)+\cdots+(n+r)$ for some natural number $r$.}.
 Here $\gcd(B_n, B_{n+2}) = 6$.
 The main goal of the present paper is to treat the above-mentioned problem systematically.
 We first show a method to tell which equation is used by two arbitrary positive integers $a$ and $b$, then apply the method to prove the pattern of equations used by various sequences.

 For convenience, we introduce the following notation.
 Let $\Gamma(a,b)$ be the equation that the pair $(a/d, b/d)$ uses, where $d = \gcd(a, b)$.
 In particular, $\Gamma(a,b) = 1$ if $(a/d, b/d)$ uses $\eqref{e1}$; otherwise, $\Gamma(a,b) = 2$.
 For $b/d > 1$, define $\Theta(a, b)$ to be the unique multiplicative inverse of $a/d$ modulo $b/d$ such that $0 < \Theta(a,b) < b/d$.
 We are ready to state the first result that relates $\Gamma$ to $\Theta$.
 Note that unlike $\Gamma$, $\Theta(a,b)$ is not necessarily equal to $\Theta(b,a)$.